 - joint boards lead to endless discussion and delay, resulting in no forward movement

-K- keeping the states informed is different from giving them authority to make decisions
+Kkeeping the states informed is different from giving them authority to make decisions

+No need for this—FERC simply needs to act in the Midwest to respond to requests from the Midwest PUCs and state people

 6. Why is the electric industry different from gas – why do we need RTOs?

-- Pat asked why do we need RTOs and mandatory markets if we don’t need them in gas Ebut panelists provided technical/engineering response
+Pat asked why do we need RTOs and mandatory markets if we don’t need them in gas

+- Emphasize need for the RTO to run the spot market, but not all markets panelists provided technical/engineering response

-- RTOs are also needed to remove the competitive advantages from vertically integrated utilities – utilities will continue to operate their systems to the competitive advantage of their own affiliates
+RTOs are also needed to remove the competitive advantages from vertically integrated utilities, including incentive to favor their own generation – utilities will continue to operate their systems to the competitive advantage of their own affiliates.

-.
+Gas pipelines were generally disaggregated from both producers and load (LDCs).
+No issues of state v. federal jurisdiction in gas.

+Probably need the RTO run spot market because of the way that electricity is dispatched in real time and need for one controller.
+Arguably, the pipelines would have to run a “real time” (ie, 5 minute) spot market if it was based on use of line pack, (which they sort of do through imbalances) because of the real time physical issues.
+However, the RTO is running this in real time for a variety of TPs since the systems are so integrated in real time.

 7. Tariff Standardization